functionland/fx-fotos/README.md

 ![](https://github.com/functionland/photos/blob/main/assets/images/logo.png)

+# Latest Update

+June-08-2021: Currently, RecyclerListView re-renders on each TAP, which is causing a huge calculation and slowness.
+Looking to find hte rootcause and prevent this.

 # BOX Photos development guide
 Note: Project is still in alpha phase and not production ready.
 We aim to release beta version by end of June 2021.